dterei/synthetic-client/README.md

-# Synthetic Memcached
+# Synthetic Memcached Proxy

-Memcached fake, benchmarking server.
+Memcached fake, benchmarking proxy.
+This is designed to be a somewhat realistic synthetic middleware program in a distributed system.
+It functions as a kind of memcached proxy.

 This implements the architecture of memcached, so a fairly high-performance network service for request/response style workloads.